Delta-sigma modulation: Digital-to-analog conversion

-It is worth noting that if no decimation ever took place, the digital representation from a 1-bit delta-sigma modulator is simply a PDM signal, which can easily be converted to analog using a low-pass filter, as simple as a resistor and capacitor.
+It is worth noting that if no decimation ever took place, the digital representation from a 1-bit delta–sigma modulator is simply a PDM signal, which can easily be converted to analog using a low-pass filter, as simple as a resistor and capacitor.

-However, in general, a delta-sigma DAC converts a discrete time series signal of digital samples at a high bit depth into a low-bit-depth (often 1-bit) signal, usually at a much higher sampling rate.
-That delta-modulated signal can then be accurately converted into analog (since lower bit-depth DACs are easier to be highly-linear), which then goes through inexpensive low-pass filtering in the analog domain to remove the high-frequency quantization noise inherent to the delta-sigma modulation process.
+However, in general, a delta–sigma DAC converts a discrete time series signal of digital samples at a high bit depth into a low-bit-depth (often 1-bit) signal, usually at a much higher sampling rate.
+That delta-modulated signal can then be accurately converted into analog (since lower bit-depth DACs are easier to be highly linear), which then goes through inexpensive low-pass filtering in the analog domain to remove the high-frequency quantization noise inherent to the delta–sigma modulation process.

 Upsampling

 As the discrete Fourier transform and discrete-time Fourier transform articles explain, a periodically sampled signal inherently contains multiple higher frequency copies or images of the signal.
-It is often desirable to remove these higher-frequency images prior to performing the actual delta-sigma modulation stage, in order to ease requirements on the eventual analog low-pass filter.
-This can be done by upsampling using an interpolation filter and is often the first step prior to performing delta-sigma modulation in DACs.
-Upsampling is strongly associated with delta-sigma DACs but not strictly part of the actual delta-sigma modulation stage (similar to how decimation is strongly associated with delta-sigma ADCs but not strictly part of delta-sigma modulation either), and the details are out of the scope of this article.
+It is often desirable to remove these higher-frequency images prior to performing the actual delta–sigma modulation stage, in order to ease requirements on the eventual analog low-pass filter.
+This can be done by upsampling using an interpolation filter and is often the first step prior to performing delta–sigma modulation in DACs.
+Upsampling is strongly associated with delta–sigma DACs but not strictly part of the actual delta–sigma modulation stage (similar to how decimation is strongly associated with delta–sigma ADCs but not strictly part of delta–sigma modulation either), and the details are out of the scope of this article.

-Digital-to-digital delta-sigma modulation
+Digital-to-digital delta–sigma modulation

 The modulation loop in Figure 6 in can easily be laid out with basic digital elements of a subtractor for the difference, an accumulator for the integrator, and a lower-bit register for the quantization, which carries over the most-significant bit(s) from the integrator to be the feedback for the next cycle.

 Multi-stage noise shaping

-This simple 1^{st}-order modulation can be improved by cascading two or more overflowing accumulators, each of which is equivalent to a 1^{st}-order delta-sigma modulator.
+This simple first-order modulation can be improved by cascading two or more overflowing accumulators, each of which is equivalent to a first-order delta–sigma modulator.
 The resulting multi-stage noise shaping (MASH) structure has a steeper noise shaping property, so is commonly used in digital audio.
 The carry outputs are combined through summations and delays to produce a binary output, the width of which depends on the number of stages (order) of the MASH.
 Besides its noise-shaping function, it has two more attractive properties: